18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-1-overview/index.md

 ### Reliablity

-The system should continue to perform the correct function at the desired level of performance even in the face of adversity (hardware or software faults, and even human error).
+The system should continue to perform the correct function at the desired level of performance even in adversity (hardware or software faults, and even human error).

-For example, what if your _predict()_ function is called properly, but the prediction is wrong?
-How do we know if it is wrong if we don't have the ground truth labels to compare with?
+For example, what if your _predict()_ function is called correctly, but the prediction is wrong?
+How do we know if it is wrong if we don't have the ground truth labels to compare?
 You probably want to think about a way to handle this case in your system.

 ### Scalablity